Retail banking: from transactional convenience to a customer-centric lifestyle partner

 Imagine a holiday when your bank offers you an interest-free 30-day overdraft just as you need it.

 At the end of the trip, when you arrive at the airport to return home, you are offered free airport lounge access and the opportunity to join your bank’s premium travel rewards program.

 This is hyper-personalization at scale.
 Are you ready to provide a user experience like this?

 Hyper-personalization at scale, powered by ethical AI

 “Retail banks are investing in digital technology and collaborating with third-party providers to drive customer centricity and stay competitive within an evolving banking ecosystem.”

 The smartphone is a proxy to a person’s real-world existence that when used correctly, becomes an insights platform that can achieve personalization at a scale.

 The Sentiance motion intelligence and behavioral change platform enables banks to get a deep understanding of the individual user journey, from lifestyle to driving habits, from personal hobbies to life stage changes.
 Hence, retail banks can create hyper-personalized products and services that engage users on a one-to-one basis with an unmatched focus on privacy and data ownership.

 For today’s retail banks, it’s not enough to have a digital presence.
 It’s time to invest in creating a truly engaging digital experience beyond transactional convenience.
 Today, Sentiance technology is already behind the world’s leading companies across industries to help them create personalized engagement, improve user experience and increase retention rate.
 Are you ready to offer more to win your customers’ loyalty?
 Let’s have a chat.

-Download your free copy of our retail banking flyer
+Download your free copy of our banking PDF

 More blog posts